cfjedimaster/brackets-caniuse/README.md

 History
 =======
+7/7/2013: Even more updated by EvilOatmeal -
+Update to the latest CanIUse data.
+The data now includes a timestamp of when it was last updated so now we're using that to show when the data was last updated.

 6/16/2013: More updates by EvilOatmeal -
 Update to the latest data.json from http://github.com/Fyrd/caniuse.
 Refactor so eras are not hardcoded in browserVersionLookup.